Enjoy learning how to make homemade vegan ice cream with this easy recipe. It requires only 3 ingredients, a few minutes of your time and is no-churn!

 - Chopped up nuts (toasted would be amazing)

-- Marshmallow pieces and nuts for a rocky road flavor
+- Vegan marshmallow pieces and nuts for a rocky road flavor

 - Crumbled up cake pieces

-To make this vegan ice cream without a machine, you need to make sure you use vanilla extract which contains alcohol.
-Adding alcohol to the base of this ice cream raises it’s freezing point, allowing the final produce to be non-icy, scoop-able, creamy vegan ice cream!
-To start you simply whisk together the sweetened condensed milk and the vanilla extract.
-Then in a separate bowl using a hand mixer or in the bowl of a stand mixer, you need to whip chilled coconut cream until peaks form.
-Next you’ll loosely mix in about a cup of the whipped cream to the sweetened condensed milk mixture to loosen it up.
-You’ll then pour the loosened condensed milk mixture into the bowl with the remaining whipped coconut cream and fold everything together until a semi-homogenous mixture forms.
+Next you'll loosely mix in about a cup of the whipped coconut cream to the vegan sweetened condensed milk mixture to loosen it up.
+Then pour the loosened condensed milk mixture into the bowl with the remaining whipped coconut cream and fold everything together until a semi-homogenous mixture forms.

 Enjoy the video and be sure to subscribe to my YouTube channel so you don't miss a recipe video!